emersion/emersion.fr/content/blog/2020-10-16-status-update-22.md

 While working on tlstunnel, I contributed to other projects such as [certmagic] (which transparently handles all of the ACME operations) and [go-proxyproto].

-While working on my IRC projects, I realized it wasn't possible to run multiple IRC servers on the same machine and expect the ident protocol to work properly.
-I've created a simple server, [ident-proxy], which forwards the incoming requests to multiple backends and returns the first successful reply (if any).

 I've invested some effort into a new Vulkan extension, [VK_EXT_physical_device_drm].
 Currently Vulkan clients can iterate over the list of GPUs available on the system (via `VkPhysicalDevice`) but can't match